Visit Barnsley

 Ask for Angela

-If you're in a bar and feel unsafe, you can ask the staff or door staff for 'Angela'.
+If you feel unsafe, you can ask for 'Angela'.
 They will discreetly help you get away from the situation.

 Look for Ask for Angela posters or business cards in each venue.